 Introduction

-Conference Dinner, Glenelg Surf Life Saving Club
+Conference Dinner (space-inspired), Glenelg Surf Life Saving Club

 Program may change due to speaker availability.